sergei-prokhorov-igorevich/LinkedInJobFinder/README.md

-# JobSearchBot
+# LinkedInJobFinder

-It's simple demo of bot application
+It's simple demo of bot application.
+The bot searches for new jobs on LinkedIn and sends the result via Telegram messenger.